-Enjoy this guest post from Don who writes for Breath of Optimism, a personal development site that helps readers to be the best person they can be.
+Enjoy this guest post from Don who writes for Breath of Optimism, a personal development site that helps readers to be the best person they can be in this life.

 How do you see things in life?
 Through a glass half empty or a glass half full?
 If you are one that tends to see the negative side of things, I urge you to change your ways as your perspective can be limiting you in life.
 Maybe you aren’t where you thought you would be because of how you view things.
 If you could change your perspective, you could see a great change in your life.

 Every Situation Has Two Sides